 Day to day, Denbigh’s size works both ways.
 A large roll can mean breadth of subject and enrichment choices, and a bigger peer group, but it also requires consistent systems to ensure that individuals do not get lost.
 The school’s documentation places notable emphasis on associate staff supporting learning and a specialist pastoral team, suggesting the operational model relies on multi professional support rather than a narrow form tutor only approach.

 For many families, Denbigh’s key academic signal is GCSE performance.
-In FindMySchool’s GCSE rankings (based on official data), Denbigh is ranked 659th in England and 2nd in Milton Keynes, placing it above England average and within the top 25% of schools in England.
+In FindMySchool’s GCSE rankings (based on official data), Denbigh is ranked 1,091st out of 3,895 schools for GCSE academic outcomes and 1,213th overall in England, with a 6th place Milton Keynes secondary ranking.

 The underlying GCSE indicators are consistent with that position: